I found this peach blueberry cake recipe on Epicurious and couldn't resist trying it!

 - Food processor

-5 Spoon filling into pastry and bake, loosely covered with a sheet of foil, until filling is bubbling in center and crust is golden, about 1 3/4 hours.
+Fill pastry crust with peach and blueberry filling.
+Cover loosely with foil.
+Bake at 375°F until the filling is bubbly in the center and crust is golden, about 1 3/4 hours.

 Note that although the cake will come out of the oven somewhat liquidy.
 The liquid should gel nicely as the cake cools.